Hassan114h/gatus-ecs-project/README.md

 This project provides a fully functional, production-ready deployment of **Gatus** on **AWS ECS Fargate**, following best practices for Docker containerisation and Terraform IaC, ensuring scalability and infrastructure automation.

 ## Key features:
+- **DockerFile**: Multi-stage build using a minimal base image that runs as a non-root user, reducing size and improving security.
 - **Terraform backend with S3**: Centralised state storage, versioning for rollbacks and encryption to secure sensitive data.
 - **VPC configuration**: Public subnets (one per AZ) for ALB, private subnets (one per AZ) for ECS tasks, VPC endpoints for private connectivity to AWS services.
 - **Security Groups**: Inbound/outbound rules to control traffic between the ALB and ECS tasks.